 No longer packaging our artworks with polystyrene, we instead use cardboard and recyclable Nomafoam derived from sugarcane.
 Plus, all of our wood and glass offcuts are recycled.

-12/08/2020You can view our art from the comfort of your own home with our new YouTube playlists!
+12/08/2020You can view our art from the comfort of your own home with our insightful YouTube playlists!
 Which video will you watch first?

 30/10/2020Download this archive issue of our magazine for exclusive interviews, video content and art news.
 Plus in this special 25th anniversary edition, we reveal our best moments so far.